-- Funding provided by the Department of Health and Human Services for screening and assessment activity to 30 June 2018 was \$46 million. - Expenditure relating to service delivery was \$40.9 million (an increase of 4.7% from 2016/17) and was incurred by Screening Service Providers, Reading and Assessment Services and the BreastScreen Coordination Unit.
-Screening Service Providers and Reading and Assessment Services provided direct services to women, while the BreastScreen Coordination Unit provided mobile screening services and support via the Service Delivery, Information Services, Contact Centre, Communications and Client Recruitment, Information and Technology Services, and Quality Units. - BreastScreen Victoria management expenditure of \$5.2 million (a 4.4% decrease from 2016/17) includes depreciation expenses, governance costs, information and communication technology costs relating to system support, and BreastScreen Coordination Unit infrastructure costs, particularly the straight-line adjustment of rent expense (in accordance with relevant Australian accounting standards).
-The decrease is mainly due to reduction in depreciation and amortisation costs.
+- Funding provided by the Department of Health and Human Services to 30 June 2019 was \$48.3 million. - Expenditure relating to direct service delivery was \$43.9 million (an increase of 4.0% from 2017/18) and was incurred by Screening Service Providers, Reading and Assessment Service providers and the BreastScreen Coordination Unit.
+Screening Service Providers and Reading and Assessment Services provided direct services to clients, while the BreastScreen Coordination Unit provided mobile screening services and support via the Service Delivery, Contact Centre, Communications and Client Recruitment, Information and Communication Technology, and Quality Units. - BreastScreen Victoria management expenditure of \$3.5 million (an 8.0% decrease from 2017/18) includes depreciation expenses, governance costs and BreastScreen Coordination Unit management and infrastructure costs.

-I would like to thank those who continue to work diligently to deliver an effective, efficient and quality service for the women of Victoria.
+I would like to thank the Victorian Government for their ongoing support of the program and thank all those who continue to work diligently to deliver an effective, efficient and quality service for the women of Victoria.